Higher impact portfolio

 Providing finance to enhance economic growth and support jobs.
 In line with our mandate, we invest in low- and middle-income countries where we are additional to the market;

 Through our investments in financial institutions, we invest in small and medium-sized enterprises (SMEs).
-Several studies show that SMEs are job generators although their financing needs are often underserved.
+Several studies show that SMEs are job generators but that their financing needs are often underserved.

 SDG 10 | Reduced Inequalities

-Inequality within and among countries remains a key issue in the world today.
-SDG 10 is about promoting social and economic inclusion of all, which we support by investing in the world’s poorest countries and inclusive business.
+Inequality within and among countries remains a key issue in the world.
+SDG 10 is about promoting social and economic inclusion of all, which we support by investing in the world’s poorest countries and inclusive businesses.
 Reducing inequality also strives for gender equality as women are often underserved in low-income countries.